jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 10 - GPS.md

 This was the first navigation system to be built, and is formed from a constellation of 24 satellites and their associated ground stations.
 It was developed and owned by the U.S. government.
 There are both civilian-standardized and confidential millitary code signals coming from the satellites.

+### Galileo

+This is the EU's answer to GPS and is maintained by the GNSS agency, with headquarters in Prague, Czech Republic.

+### GLONASS

+Russian owned; also has 24 satellites and similar precision to GPS.

+### BeiDou

+Officially called the BeiDou Navigation Satellite System (BDS), this Chinese system is also known as COMPASS or BeiDou-2.
+It has been operational since December of 2011 with a partial constellation of 10 satellites - and since December of 2012, has been offering services to customers in the Asia-Pacific region.

+## Triangulating Position

+Mathematically speaking, four satellite ranges are needed to determine exact positioning, given perfect timing.
+This is not currently achievable